 Many Newly-Formed Businesses Rely on Credit

-Lots of businesses are formed in industries and practices that require lots of equipment, inventory, or space.
+Lots of businesses, especially small businesses, are formed in industries and practices that require lots of equipment, inventory, or space.
 So much so that, unless the business owner is already wealthy or there are enough co-owners to put together enough money, there is no way that they can cover all of the expenses of getting the business off the ground.

 That is where credit comes into play.